opensearch-project/documentation-website/_dashboards/management/scheduled-query-acceleration.md

 Before configuring SQA, verify that the following requirements are met:

 - Ensure you're running OpenSearch version 2.17 or later.
 - Ensure you have the SQL plugin installed.
-The SQL plugin is part of most OpenSearch distributions.
+The SQL plugin is included in most OpenSearch distributions.
 For more information, see [Installing plugins]({{site.url}}{{site.baseurl}}/install-and-configure/plugins/).
+- Ensure you have configured a data source (in this example, Amazon S3): Configure a skipping index, covering index, or materialized view.
+These secondary data sources are additional data structures that improve query performance by optimizing queries sent to  external data sources, such as Amazon S3.
+For more information, see [Optimizing query performance using OpenSearch indexing]({{site.url}}{{site.baseurl}}/dashboards/management/accelerate-external-data/).
-- Ensure you have configured an Amazon S3 and Amazon EMR Serverless (needed for access to Apache Spark).
+- Configure Amazon EMR Serverless (needed for access to Apache Spark).

-## Configuring SQA
+## Configuring SQA settings

-To configure SQA, perform the following steps.

-### Step 1: Configure the OpenSearch cluster settings

-Configure the following cluster settings:
+If you want to override default configuration values, change the following cluster settings:

 -  **Enable asynchronous query execution**: Set `plugins.query.executionengine.async_query.enabled` to `true` (default value):
     ```json